deam91/tmdb-movies/README.md

 - [Install Flutter](https://docs.flutter.dev/get-started/install)
 - Run `flutter doctor` to check you have everything installed
-- Run `git clone https://github.com/deam91/tmdb-movies.git` to clone
+- Run `git clone https://github.com/deam91/tmdb-movies.git` to clone this repository
 - Run `flutter pub get` to install all the packages
 - Run `flutter pub run build_runner build` for code generation
 - Run `flutter run` to see the app